Julian Dutton

 His sixth book, The Parade's Gone By: Everyday life in Britain in the twentieth century, a social history of the modern era based on a series of diaries discovered by the author's father, was published in 2023 by Furnival Books.
-His seventh book, published in 2024, is a comedy joke book My Town, My Rules: the Diaries of Britain's Greatest Councillor.
+His seventh book, published in 2024, is a comedy joke book My Town, My Rules: the Diaries of Britain's Greatest Councillor, and his novel Old Man Out was published by Everyman Humour in 2025.

 In 2014 he was part of the team representing Leeds University in the Christmas edition of University Challenge.

 In 2018 he wrote and performed a one-man stage tribute to the actor John Le Mesurier, "Do You Think That's Wise?" which he took to the Edinburgh Fringe festival in August and which toured the UK 2019-21, with a West End run in London in April & May 2020.

 In 2020 he embarked on a UK stage tour of his own adaptation of Roy Clarke's sitcom Last of the Summer Wine, a one-man impressions show, but the UK tour was cancelled owing to COVID-19.
+He revived both these impressions shows in 2023 and performs them extensively onboard cruise ships worldwide for P&O.